+You've talked a lot about software development companies.
+Why would mainstream businesses benefit by greater oversight of their in-house development processes?
 Software development that occurs in mainstream businesses -- like global 2000 and even local 200 companies -- is not all together that different than the software development in software or hardware vendors' companies.
-The differences are mostly related to scale, sales and distribution.
+The differences are mostly related to scale, sales and d...

 Large and small corporations do in-house software development.
 For them, the intelligent use of open source can reduce the amount of time needed and lower the costs of developing applications.
 Oftentimes, they'll even get a better quality of code by using open source software because there is a community contributing to that code.